 Nydia Zhang is a Cryptocurrency investor and Blockchain enthusiast.
-A graduate of University of Washington and former Sales Executive at Massimo de Carlo Gallery.
 She is the Fund-raising Committee Member of the Hong Kong Society for the Protection of Children (HKSPC), Co-Chair of Financial Literacy & Inclusion Committee at The Fintech Association of Hong Kong (FTAHK) and also sits on the Global Patrons Board of San Francisco Museum of Modern Art.

-Jehan Chu is a partner at Kenetic Capital, a Blockchain investment firm.
-He is a Blockchain evangelist since 2013, he founded the Ethereum HK Meetup, Hyperledger HK Meetup, and is a founding member of the Bitcoin Association of Hong Kong.
+Jehan Chu is a partner at Kenetic, an institutional Blockchain platform.
+A Blockchain evangelist since 2013, Jehan founded the Ethereum HK Meetup, Hyperledger HK Meetup, and is also a founding member of the Bitcoin Association of Hong Kong.
 Jehan is an Advisor to Melonport, Google EYE Program Mentor, SUSS Fellow, Vice Chairman of Para Site, Board Member of Design Trust and also a Global Patron of San Francisco Museum of Modern Art

 Senior Advisor at the Institute for Transformative Technologies, Board Member of Regents at Mercersburg Academy.
 Karen is Former Vice-President at WHP (World Health Partners) where she started and grew the global health organization that uses technology innovations and market-based approaches to bring healthcare within walkable distance in India and East Africa.
 She has worked in the Lawrence Livermore National Laboratory, Oracle Corporation, and the United Nations Population Fund China.
 Karen holds a bachelor of science in chemical engineering from Johns Hopkins University, a master of science in biotechnology from Northwestern University, and a master of public health from the University of California, Berkeley.